dombrant/100-days-of-code/r1-log.md

 ### R1D82 (April 26th, 2018)
 Today I tried out Node's fs module in Node 10 using promises.
 I wasn't able to get it working, so I pivoted to using util.promisify.
 I also did some work on portfolio.
 I re organized the folders storing my scripts so that when I run my Gulp build, it will concat the files in the correct order.

-### R1D83 (April 26th, 2018)
+### R1D83 (May 2nd, 2018)
 Today I got HTTPS working on my portfolio website on GitHub Pages.
-I also refactored the repo down to one repo, where I have a separate
+I also refactored the repo down to one repo, where I have a separate folder for the coming soon page.

+### R1D84 (May 3rd, 2018)
+Today I finished the about section of my portfolio website.
+I also refactored the animation that fades in the content to use requestAnimationFrame.